prasannavl/prasannavl.com/content/published/2017/11/the-language-journeyman.md

 In the pursuit of better looking applications, next in line came `VB6` (the native one), and I ended up making a few windows and toolbars. `VB.NET` was introduced by Microsoft a little later, running on top of the .NET framework.
 But after a little research I found the big language of the day was `Delphi`.
 But it didn’t help that those days everything was commercial. **Unless I had a few thousand dollars up my sleeve, there was no way to get them**.
 So how does a kid in suburban South India get access to them?
 Thanks to a service engineer whom I had befriended.
 After learning about my computer adventures, he would give me access to all kinds of software including later Windows ME (sigh), Windows 2000, and Windows 2000 Server, each of which I was all too eager to get take for a spin on my trusty old Compaq Presario, and thus began my adventures of operating systems.
 And not long after, I was spinning up windows, and toolbars with Delphi for fun.

-> PS: Access to essential software is a lot easier - Microsoft for instance, has numerous MSDN subscriptions to help startups.
+> Access to essential software is a lot easier today - Microsoft for instance, has numerous MSDN subscriptions to help startups.
 Companies like JetBrains provides a vast amount of software for open source development.
 Although, there's an overwhelming amount of open source alternatives today - many even better than the commercial ones.

 ### Language 8-9: Pascal, Fortran (Year: Early 200x)